dennisXZX/web-developer-notes/README.md

-These are the things you should know as a web developer.
+Notes to be a better web developer.
+Keep coding, keep smiling!

 ## Table of Contents